Fernando Verdasco: 2013: World tour finals doubles title

 Verdasco was playing with significant pain in 2012, starting before the US Open.
 In 2013, he was healthy again and achieved significantly better results.

 He reached the third round of the 2013 Australian Open, falling to Kevin Anderson, and of the Masters 1000 in Madrid, succumbing to Jo-Wilfried Tsonga.
 Unseeded at the French Open, he lost in the second round to Janko Tipsarević in five sets.

 Also unseeded at Wimbledon, Verdasco progressed to the quarterfinals where he met tournament favourite Andy Murray.
 Verdasco exceeded expectations by winning the first two sets, and had multiple break points against Murray's serve in the third and fourth sets, but Verdasco eventually lost the match in five sets.
 Murray eventually went on to capture the championship.

 Verdasco reached his first final of the year at the Swedish Open where he was defeated by Carlos Berlocq.
 The following week Verdasco reached the quarterfinals of the 2013 International German Open, where he was ousted in three tight sets by Argentine qualifier Federico Delbonis.

-Vedasco was beaten in the first round of the US Open by Ivan Dodig of Croatia, in 5 sets.
+Vedasco was beaten in the first round of the US Open by Ivan Dodig of Croatia, in five sets.

 In November 2013, Verdasco along with doubles partner David Marrero, beat the Bryan brothers to win the Barclays ATP World Tour Finals.

-2014: 400 career wins & thirteenth ATP title
+2014: 400 career wins & 13th ATP title

 At the 2014 Indian Wells Masters, Verdasco defeated eight-seeded Richard Gasquet to reach quarterfinals, where he lost to John Isner.
 The Spaniard won his sixth career singles title at the 2014 U.S. Men's Clay Court Championships by beating Nicolás Almagro in straight sets.

-Verdasco lost to Almargro in quarterfinals of the 2014 Barcelona Open Banc Sabadell.
+Verdasco lost to Almargro in quarterfinals of the Barcelona Open.
 He again reached the fourth round of the 2014 French Open by defeating Richard Gasquet in straight sets, after which he lost to Andy Murray.